datashaman/opensearch-model/README.md

 Article::opensearch()->refreshIndex();
 ```

-By default, index name and document type will be inferred from your class name, you can set it explicitely, however:
+By default, index name will be inferred from your class name, you can set it explicitely, however:

 ```php
 class Article {